-If you're looking to immerse yourself in a lively, deeply local, communist-era neighborhood bar that doubles as a breakfast joint, I can't think of a better place than Bambi Eszpresszó in Buda.
+If you're looking to immerse yourself in a deeply local, communist-era neighborhood bar that doubles as a breakfast joint, I can't think of a better place than Bambi Eszpresszó on the Buda side.
 What makes Bambi the real deal?
 It isn’t trying to show off an artificial (retro), unremembered past—it’s a genuine throwback.

-Most patrons consist of local residents, with a high concentration of graying, beer-drinking men, who read the paper with an increasingly disgruntled expression on their faces.
-The waiters, who wear outfits that haven't been in vogue for at least 30 years, are nice only to those customers whom they find likeable.
-The Thonet look-alike chairs with red, faux-leather upholstery have been in place since the opening in 1961.
+Many of the patrons are local residents with a high concentration of graying, beer-drinking men reading the paper with a disgruntled expression on their faces.
+The waiters, some of them wearing outfits that haven't been in vogue for at least 30 years, are nice only to those customers whom they find likeable.
+The chairs with red, faux-leather upholstery have been in place since the opening in 1961.

 The limited food selections consist of a pair of frankfurters with a side of mustard and a slice of bread (€2.5), scrambled eggs (€2), various toasted sandwiches (€1), and Hungarian pastries.
 Yes, the prices are rock-bottom.
 Although it gets liveliest in the evenings, I most enjoy Bambi for breakfast during the warm-weather months, when the crammed tables on its south-facing terrace are bathed in sunshine.